Net-proton number fluctuations in the presence of the QCD critical point: Conclusions

 We have found a substantial reduction of the critical mode contributions to the net-proton number fluctuations compared to the results in Ref.~\cite{Bluhm:2016byc}.
-This was mostly due to the reduced critical scaling and the size of the proton mass modification due to the coupling to the $\sigma$ mode.
+This is a consequence of the reduced critical scaling imposed by respecting the proper scaling relation between net-baryon number and chiral susceptibilities and the size of the proton mass modification due to the coupling to the $\sigma$ mode.
 This brings our results for different n-th order cumulants $(C_n)$ of the net-proton number, calculated along the phenomenological chemical freeze-out line, closer to the experimental observations made by the STAR Collaboration for the energy dependence of the cumulant ratios in heavy-ion collisions at RHIC. {In particular, with an appropriate choice of the model parameters and the location of the CP relative to the chemical freeze-out line, the model can reproduce the smooth energy dependence of $C_2/C_1$ and the increase and non-monotonic variation of $C_4/C_2$ towards lower beam energies, as is observed by the STAR Collaboration.
-However, a decrease of the $C_3/C_2$ ratio towards lower energies, seen in the STAR data, is inconsistent with the systematics expected from the contribution of the CP which would required an access of this ratio beyond the non-critical baseline.
-Thus, it is rather unlikely that properties observed in the low energy behavior of different ratios of the net-proton number cumulants in heavy-ion collisions are due to the existence of the critical point near the phenomenological chemical freeze-out line. }
+However, the decrease of the $C_3/C_2$ ratio towards lower beam energies seen in the STAR data is inconsistent with the systematics expected in the present model from the contribution of the CP, which would predict an access of this ratio beyond the non-critical baseline.
+Thus, our conclusion is that it is rather unlikely that the properties observed in the low energy behavior of different ratios of the net-proton number cumulants in heavy-ion collisions are due to the existence of the critical point near the phenomenological chemical freeze-out line alone.}